-CAPSTONE RESEARCH PROJECT AND MINI-DISSERTATION (15 CREDITS)
+CAPSTONE RESEARCH PROJECT (15 CREDITS)

 Students will be required to undertake a research project, on their chosen topic or based on supervisor-led topics.
 The research project may be carried out in St. Kitts and Nevis or in the students' locality, as appropriate, under the supervision of a RUSVM faculty member.
-The research component may be desk-based, lab-based or conducted through fieldwork and will result in the submission of a thesis (15,000-30,000 words).
+The research component may be desk-based, lab-based or conducted through fieldwork and will result in the submission of a Capstone paper (10,000-20,000 words).
 Through this supervised practical activity, students will gain specialist knowledge of the field of study and hands-on experience in conducting a research project.
 Students will also develop skills in literary presentation and scientific referencing.
-Prerequisite: All semesters 1 and 2 credit courses.